eric-nieuwland/PET-demo/README.md

 # Warning

-Depending on your database management system there may be ways to circumvent the privacy enhancement provided by this technique and restore the relation between pieces of information.
+Depending on your database management system there may be ways to circumvent the protection provided by this technique and restore the relation between pieces of information.
 There may or may not be procedures, configurations, and/or techniques to counter such restoration.